VasylPosmit/vp/README.md

 # Welcome 🤗
 This is the repo for Vasyl Posmit's personal site.

-It is deployed to GitHub Pages: [https://VasylPosmit.github.io/vp](https://VasylPosmit.github.io/vp)
+The site is deployed to GitHub Pages and available at: [vasylposmit.com](https://vasylposmit.com/)

 ## Approach